silverriver/MMChat/README.md

 The images in the dataset are hosted on Weibo's static image server.
 You can refer to the scripts provided in `data_processing/weibo_image_crawler` to download these images.

-A sample dialogue form MMChat is given below (translated from Chinese):
+Two sample dialogues form MMChat are given below (translated from Chinese):
 ![A sample dialogue from MMChat](/bin/sample.jpg)

 MMChat is released in different versions: